-- (1) a description of the redacted or withheld information; - (2) a citation to this section; and - (3) instructions regarding how the requestor may seek a decision from the attorney general regarding whether the redacted or withheld information is excepted from required disclosure. - (d) If an employee or official or a former employee or official fails to state the person's choice within the period established by this section, the information is subject to public access. - (e) An employee or official or former employee or official of a governmental body who wishes to close or open public access to the information may request in writing that the main personnel officer of the governmental body close or open access.

-(f) This section does not apply to a person to whom Section 552.1175 applies.
+- (1) a description of the redacted or withheld information; - (2) a citation to this section; and - (3) instructions regarding how the requestor may seek a decision from the attorney general regarding whether the redacted or withheld information is excepted from required disclosure. - (d) If an employee or official or a former employee or official fails to state the person's choice within the period established by this section, the information is subject to public access. - (e) An employee or official or former employee or official of a governmental body who wishes to close or open public access to the information may request in writing that the main personnel officer of the governmental body close or open access. - (f) This section does not apply to a person to whom Section 552.1175 applies.

 Subsection (a)(1) pertains to a current or former official or employee of a governmental body.
-Subsection (a)(11) pertains to a current or former member of the United States Army, Navy, Airforce, Coast Guard, or Marine Corps, an auxiliary servces of one of those branches of the armed forces, or the Texas military forces.
-Subsection (a)(15) pertains to a current or former federal judge or state judge as defined by section 1.005 of the Election Code, or a spouse of a current or former federal judge or state judge.
-Subsection (a)(16), as added by the 86th Legislature in Senate Bill 1494, pertains to, in part, a current or former employee of a Department of Family and Protective Services contractor performing child protective services caseworker, adult protective services caseworker, or investigator functions for the contractor on behalf of the department.
-Subsection (a)(16), as added by the 86th Legislature in House Bill 2910, pertains to a current or former United States attorney or assistant United States attorney and the spouse or child of the attorney.
-To obtain the protection of section 552.117(a), the individuals identified in subsections (a)(1), (11), and (15), a portion of subsection (a)(16) as added by Senate Bill 1494, and subsection (a)(16) as added by House Bill 2910 must comply with section 552.024(c).
+Subsection (a)(11) pertains to a current or former member of the United States Army, Navy, Airforce, Coast Guard, or Marine Corps, an auxiliary services of one of those branches of the armed forces, or the Texas military forces.
+Subsection (a)(15) pertains to a current or former federal judge or state judge as defined by section 1.005 of the Election Code, a federal bankruptcy judge, a marshal of the United States Marshal Service, a United States attorney, or a family member of a current or former federal judge, including a federal bankruptcy judge, a mashal of the United States Marshal Service, a United States attorney, or a state judge.
+Subsection (a)(16) pertains to, in part, a current or former employee of a Department of Family and Protective Services contractor performing child protective services caseworker, adult protective services caseworker, or investigator functions for the contractor on behalf of the department.
+To obtain the protection of section 552.117(a), the individuals identified in subsections (a)(1), (11), (15), and a portion of subsection (a)(16) must comply with section 552.024(c).
 If these individuals elect to withhold their home addresses, home telephone numbers, emergency contact information, social security numbers, and information that reveals whether they have family members, the governmental body may redact such information without the necessity of requesting an attorney general decision.
 If a governmental body chooses to redact this information without requesting an attorney general decision, it must notify the requestor as prescribed section 552.024(c-2) on the form created by the attorney general.
 The notice must include instructions regarding how the requestor may seek an attorney general's review of the governmental body's redactions.
 The form for notifying the requestor is published on the attorney general's website.
 The legislation enacting these provisions authorized the attorney general to promulgate rules establishing procedures for review under section 552.024(c-1).
-These rules were promulgated in Subchapter B of chapter 63 of title 1 of the Texas Administrative Code.
-These rules are available on the attorney general's website and in Part Four of this Handbook.
+These rules were promulgated in Subchapter B of chapter 63 of title 1 of the Texas Administrative Code.669 These rules are available on the attorney general's website and in Part Four of this Handbook.

-Subsection (a)(11), in part, pertains to a current or former member of the Texas military forces, which are defined as the Texas National Guard, the Texas State Guard, and any other military forces organized under state law.
-In addition, section 437.232 of the Government Code protects certain information pertaining to service members and provides as follows:
+Subsection (a)(11), in part, pertains to a current or former member of the Texas military forces, which are defined as the Texas National Guard, the Texas State Guard, and any other military forces organized under state law.670 In addition, section 437.232 of the Government Code protects certain information pertaining to service members671 and provides as follows: